Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 <div style="padding-left: 2rem">

 [**🛠️ New!
 Config based repository selection**](#repo-config)<br />
-Repositories now chosen via add/exclude lists and query rules.
+Repositories are now chosen via add/exclude lists and query rules.

 **[🔌 New Sentry integration](#sentry) and [Bitbucket Server fixes](#bitbucket-fixes)**<br />
 Jump to Sentry from Sourcegraph and other integrations improvements.